 Since the moment arms of the muscles in the body (internal forces) tend to be smaller than the moment arms of the external forces, the mechanical advantage is usually less than 1.
 The small mechanical advantage means that large forces must be applied to overcome the external forces.
 Despite this disadvantage, the small mechanical advantage is still helpful since it has the property of allowing a large range of motion for small amounts of muscle shortening.

-Human Movement Science and Personal Training
+Biomechanics and Personal Training

 While some of the above information does not seem directly applicable to the development of a standard fitness program, the principles presented comprise the underlying basis of all movements performed in sport, exercise, and daily activities.
 Knowing when to use full or partial range of motion in particular exercises is one way to begin considering the role of human movement science and biomechanics in your practice.
 Understanding the basics of these complex concepts may help fitness professionals effectively apply research in program designs to favor progress and minimize injury as well as communicate results of such implementation appropriately.